Donald Maclurcan: Retirement

 In 1983, he retired at the age of 65 and thereafter would say he "used" to be an architect, filling his time making exquisite ship models.
 All of his attention to detail, dexterity and love of the sea came into play and for the next 10 years he produced about 15 models.
-In 1987, he was commissioned to build a model of the Endeavour for the Bi-Centenary, which is now in the National Museum in Canberra.
+In 1987, he was commissioned to build a model of the Endeavour for the Australian Bicentenary, which is now in the National Museum of Australia in Canberra.
 He was delighted to receive a tax credit in lieu of payment.
 When he was approached to apply his skills to commercial model making, his sense of fairness prevailed and he refused, saying that the work should be directed to those who built models for a living, not a retired gentleman like himself.
 He was also an accomplished painter and a few privileged friends were given beautiful water colours of their yachts, painted by him in his annual Christmas sojourn to Pittwater on the family yacht.
-He remained married to Margaret for 57 years until his death in 1999 and they had 4 children; Charles, Lyndal, Barbara and John.
+He remained married to Margaret for 57 years until his death in 1999 and they had four children; Charles, Lyndal, Barbara and John.